AyushRG10/Virtual-Pet/README.md

 Animation library: This project uses the `rich` library to provide small line animations (spinners and live table updates) for a more pleasant terminal experience.

 Creature art: The CLI shows a small ASCII art pet (a dog–cat hybrid) that animates subtly while the UI updates.
 The artwork appears in the right-hand panel of the UI and changes frames to give a little movement.

+Save location: The CLI saves state to a user-local path by default so your saves persist between runs and avoid cluttering the project folder.
+On Windows the default is `%USERPROFILE%\\.virtual_pet\\pet_save.json` and on Unix/macOS it is `$HOME/.virtual_pet/pet_save.json`.